 If you are involved in a dispute where you need to take urgent action to (usually) restrain another party from doing something, you might consider seeking an injunction.
 You may have had an injunction order made against you and need to have it removed to continue your business or trade.

-The court or tribunal making the decision to put in place an injunction must be satisfied that an injunction is the best way to deal with the situation, and there are many things that should be considered before making an application for an injunction.
+The court or tribunal making the decision to put in place an injunction must be satisfied that an injunction is the best way to deal with the situation.
+There are many things that should be considered before making an application for an injunction.

 We are experienced injunction lawyers, based in Sydney and Melbourne.

 Injunctions are legally binding, and a party that breaches an injunction may be held to be in contempt of court.
 The result of breaching injunction can include fines, bonds, community service, or even imprisonment in some cases.
 If you have an injunction made against you or your business you must get advice quickly.

 Injunctions can be categorised by the stage they are put in place during proceedings:

 - Interim injunction – this type of injunction is usually in effect for a very short amount of time, until the parties can apply for an interlocutory injunction.
 Interim injunctions are often obtained on an ex parte basis, which means without the other party being present, and are only granted where it is not possible or not appropriate to give the other party proper notice.
 Interim injunctions are put in place to maintain the status quo until the plaintiff can make an application for an interlocutory injunction, but they are quite similar to interlocutory injunctions, and the two terms are sometimes used interchangeably.